The Initial Value Problem for Singular SPDEs via Rough Paths: Construction of the new ``offline'' products

 $iv)$ Let $i,j=0,1$.
 Then, this follows from the triangle inequality, Lemma 2, and part $i)$ of Corollary \ref{new_family_1} with $F = \partial_{a_0}^l(\tilde{\vi}_i + v_i)(\cdot, a_0)$ for $l = 0,1,2$. \end{proof}

-\subsection{Proof of the Reconstruction Lemmas}
+\subsection{Proof of the reconstruction lemmas}

-As indicated in the introduction, we only give abbreviated proofs for Lemmas \ref{lemma:reconstruct_1} and \ref{lemma:reconstruct_2}.
-In particular, many of the arguments used by Otto and Weber for the corresponding results in \cite{OW} see no change on their passage to our setting --we will only address issues that see variations.
-For more details, we ask that the reader consult the proofs of Lemmas 3.3 and 3.5 in \cite{OW}.
-We start with the:
+We give abbreviated proofs for Lemmas \ref{lemma:reconstruct_1} and \ref{lemma:reconstruct_2} as well as Corollary \ref{post_process_reconstruct_1}.
+Since many of the arguments in \cite{OW} see no change on their passage to our setting, we only address issues that see variations.
+For more details, see \cite[Lemmas 3.3 and 3.5]{OW}.